Salman al-Ouda: Books and online publishing

-In 2006, around 20,000 young British Muslims in London's East End listened to a speech by al-Oulda.
+In 2006, around 20,000 young British Muslims in London's East End listened to a speech by al-Ouda.
 Sheikh Salman has over 4,000 Facebook friends and over one million fans through the site.
 He has 14 million followers on Twitter.

+Ownership of one of al-Ouda's works was cited by the Saudi government as an additional charge for the 45 year imprisonment of academic Nourah al-Qahtani.
+This book was described in The Guardian by al-Ouda's son as "very apolitical".

 Rebuking Osama bin laden

 Al-Ouda is known not only for criticizing the September 11 attacks, but also for directly criticizing Osama bin Laden.
-In 2007, around the sixth anniversary of September 11, he addressed Al Qaeda's leader on MBC, a widely watched Middle Eastern television network, asking him:
+In 2007, around the sixth anniversary of 11 September, he addressed Al Qaeda's leader on MBC, a widely watched Middle Eastern television network, asking him:

 My brother Osama, how much blood has been spilled?
 How many innocent people, children, elderly, and women have been killed ... in the name of Al Qaeda?
 Will you be happy to meet God Almighty carrying the burden of these hundreds of thousands or millions of victims on your back?